API Reference

 Retrieve Collection Holders

-Returns the NFT distribution of a given non-fungible token contract on the Monad Testnet, including the addresses, amounts, and their percentage of the total supply.
+Returns the NFT distribution of a given non-fungible token contract on the Monad, including the addresses, amounts, and their percentage of the total supply.

 📘